-AccomplishED Grid through Flexbox can this be further polished
+Accomplished Grid through Flexbox can this be further polished

 I am trying to achieve grid through the flexbox system as in the image, and I succeeded:

-Can there be better way to achieve this remain in the realms of flexbox for now.
+Can there be a better way to achieve this by staying in the realms of flexbox for now.

 CSS →